nuyui/kaomover/README.md

 made with love and patience, kao-mover is perfect for anyone tired of manually organizing their sims 4 cc and mods. just run the script, watch kao do the work, and enjoy your tidy mods folder !!

+if there are any bugs or issues with the script, please be kind and let me know !!

 ---

 ## updates